Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Experiments

 Conversely, for AdvPrompter, the speed-up ratio decreases to approximately $1.3\times$.
-This is because AdvPrompter involves synchronous reinforcement learning; the total time includes both inference and generator training.
+This is because its training loop includes both target-model candidate evaluation and AdvPrompter model fine-tuning.
 While PSKV accelerates the inference phase, the training overhead remains constant, diluting the overall proportion of time saved.
 Furthermore, compared to the Standard KV Cache, our method maintains a comparable speed without incurring time penalties (in some cases, such as Llama-3 AdvPrompter, it is even faster).
 This indicates that the overhead caused by our temporary KV tensor expansion is negligible relative to the total inference time.

-Finally, observing across different target models, the variance in time usage is largely within the range of random fluctuations.\footnote{We also observe that AdvPrompter requires significantly more time on Llama-series models compared to Mistral and Qwen.
-For explanations, please refer to App.~\ref{app:advPrompter}.} Since the sequence lengths are relatively short (avg. $\sim$190 tokens), the computational bottleneck lies in computation rather than throughput limitations imposed by model architecture.
+Across target models, runtime differences are influenced by model architecture, tokenizer behavior, and attack-specific overheads, but the relative acceleration trend of PSKV remains consistent.\footnote{We also observe that AdvPrompter requires significantly more time on Llama-series models compared to Mistral and Qwen.
+For explanations, please refer to App.~\ref{app:advPrompter}.} Since the sequence lengths are relatively short (avg. $\sim$190 tokens), the bottleneck is dominated by repeated forward computation rather than by request-scheduling or serving-throughput limitations.

 \paragraph{\textbf{Memory Efficiency Analysis of PSKV.}}